Nelnet, Inc. (NYSE:NNI) Major Shareholder Shelby J. Butterfield Sells 5,000 Shares

 - On Friday, July 9th, Shelby J. Butterfield sold 5,000 shares of Nelnet stock.
 The stock was sold at an average price of $73.97, for a total transaction of $369,850.00.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, June 14th.
-Investors of record on Monday, May 31st were given a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a yield of 1.19%.
-The ex-dividend date of this dividend was Thursday, May 27th.
+The business also recently declared a quarterly dividend, which was paid on Monday, June 14th.
+Stockholders of record on Monday, May 31st were paid a dividend of $0.22 per share.
+The ex-dividend date was Thursday, May 27th.
+This represents a $0.88 annualized dividend and a dividend yield of 1.20%.

-Hedge funds have recently made changes to their positions in the stock.
-Amundi Pioneer Asset Management Inc. boosted its holdings in shares of Nelnet by 147.7% during the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 12,135 shares of the credit services provider’s stock valued at $669,000 after acquiring an additional 7,235 shares during the last quarter.
-Bank of New York Mellon Corp lifted its stake in shares of Nelnet by 5.7% in the 4th quarter.
-Bank of New York Mellon Corp now owns 127,648 shares of the credit services provider’s stock worth $9,094,000 after purchasing an additional 6,921 shares during the period.
-Renaissance Technologies LLC bought a new position in shares of Nelnet in the 4th quarter worth approximately $2,370,000.
-Rhumbline Advisers lifted its stake in shares of Nelnet by 8.0% in the 4th quarter.
-Rhumbline Advisers now owns 37,928 shares of the credit services provider’s stock worth $2,702,000 after purchasing an additional 2,806 shares during the period.
-Finally, Citigroup Inc. lifted its stake in shares of Nelnet by 199.1% in the 4th quarter.
-Citigroup Inc. now owns 3,553 shares of the credit services provider’s stock worth $253,000 after purchasing an additional 2,365 shares during the period.
-34.57% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in NNI.
+KBC Group NV bought a new stake in shares of Nelnet during the first quarter valued at approximately $67,000.
+Federated Hermes Inc. grew its stake in shares of Nelnet by 180.8% during the first quarter.
+Federated Hermes Inc. now owns 1,241 shares of the credit services provider’s stock valued at $90,000 after purchasing an additional 799 shares during the last quarter.
+Royal Bank of Canada grew its stake in shares of Nelnet by 43.2% during the first quarter.
+Royal Bank of Canada now owns 3,092 shares of the credit services provider’s stock valued at $225,000 after purchasing an additional 933 shares during the last quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC bought a new position in Nelnet in the first quarter valued at approximately $240,000.
+Finally, Engineers Gate Manager LP bought a new position in Nelnet in the fourth quarter valued at approximately $250,000.
+34.57% of the stock is currently owned by institutional investors and hedge funds.

 Nelnet, Inc engages in loan servicing, communications, and education technology, services, and payment processing businesses worldwide.
 The company's Loan Servicing and Systems is involved in loan servicing activities, such as loan conversion, application processing, borrower updates, customer service, payment processing, due diligence procedures, funds management reconciliation, and claim processing activities for student loan portfolio and third-party clients.